jamiehenzy/Genome-analysis_Plots/README.md

 # Genome Analysis – Plots
-This repo contains material for Assignment 5 (Plots) of the Genome Analysis course at Northeastern University.
+This repo contains material for the "Plots" assignment of the Genome Analysis course at Northeastern University.